webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 `string = '<link rel="stylesheet" href="{{chunk}}" />'`

 Tells the plugin whether to personalize the default template for the HTML `<style>` tags.
-For example, add additional attributes, a CDN prefix or something else.
+For example, add additional attributes or a CDN prefix.

 ```js
 new ChunksWebpackPlugin({